rl-institut/oemof-B3/docs/model_structure.rst

 A few more conventions are important to know.
 Missing data is left empty.
 If a value applies to all regions, this is indicated by :attr:`ALL`.
 If it applies to the sum of regions, by :attr:`TOTAL`.
 There is no unit transformation within the model, i.e. the user needs to ensure the consistency of units.

-The following additional information about specific parameters should be considered:
-Components can receive keywords for the electricity-gas-relation-constraint via the attribute :attr:`output_parameters`.
-Keywords of components powered by gas start with :attr:`config.settings.optimize.gas_key` and such powered with electricity with :attr:`config.settings.optimize.el_key` followed by :attr:`carrier` and :attr:`region` (example: :attr:`{"electricity-heat_decentral-B": 1}`).
-Do not provide :attr:`output_parameters` or leave their :attr:`var_value` empty to neglect a component in the constraint.

 Preprocessed datapackages
 -------------------------